Facilitator, Future of Work, Leadership

 Future of Work • Facilitator • Leadership

-He is also an executive coach and the founder of Futurosity and The Startup Accelerator for Your Body, Heart, and Mind.
+He is also an executive coach and the founder of Futurosity and the Coaching From Essence training program for executive coaches.

-Robert has worked with numerous clients, ranging from smaller companies and startups to many of the Fortune 500, including 3i Group, Apple, Charles Schwab, Deutsche Bank, GE, Oracle, SAP, Tableau Software, and Quantenna.
+Robert has worked with numerous clients, ranging from smaller companies and startups to many of the Fortune 500.

-In addition to his role with Singularity University, Robert coaches entrepreneurs in the Nasdaq Milestone Maker program, helping late-early to mid-stage entrepreneurs grow their businesses to the next level.
-He has also taught “Facing Challenge, Navigating Change: Leadership and ‘The Hero’s Journey,’” an 8-week course at Stanford University using Joseph Campbell’s “Hero’s Journey” as a framework to explore mindsets and skill sets for leading yourself and others on a heroic journey in business and in life.
+In addition to his role with Singularity University, Robert has coached entrepreneurs in the Nasdaq Milestone Maker program, helping late-early to mid-stage entrepreneurs grow their businesses to the next level.
+He has also taught “Facing Challenge, Navigating Change: Leadership and ‘The Hero’s Journey,’” an 8-week course at Stanford University using Joseph Campbell’s “Hero’s Journey” as a framework to explore mindsets and skillsets for leading yourself and others on a heroic journey in business and in life.

 Most leaders and organizations will struggle in a future that is only becoming more volatile, uncertain, complex, and ambiguous (VUCA).
 Organizational cultures will need to transform, from incremental cultures that abhor change, to exponential cultures that embrace and leverage change to create a more abundant future.